Danrod16/equinox_admin/README.md

 $ rails s
 ```

-To login: Make sure to be on the rigtt subdomain: equinox.local:3000
+To login: Make sure to be on the correct subdomain: equinox.localhost:3000

 ## Credits

 This software uses the following open source packages: